googlefonts/gf-docs/Producing-VFs-with-BracketLayers.md

     1. Script: [Add-VF-Bracket-Layers.py ](https://github.com/mjlagattuta/Hepta-Slab/blob/master/sources/tools/Add-VF-Bracket-Layers.py)(Use only on a copy of your source file) (May take a while to run, cycles through all glyphs and all components multiple times)

 3. If everything was done correctly thus far, Glyphs App should be able to successfully generate the variable font and all glyphs with components should behave like the glyph they reference

+4. If your design does not export from Glyphs App due to a subtable overflow, there may be too many kerns.
+Add the font-level custom parameter for an extended kerning lookup.

+5. You will need to use Glyphs Cutting Edge to export the font, as Glyphs does not support the extended lookup parameter yet.
+	1. When opening your file in the Cutting Edge version, you may be prompted to update the position of glyphs or components, to prevent modifications to your design make sure to click the “select all“ button and then click “keep selected”

 ### D) Avar mapping